JonathanC13/Exercise-Routines/server/test-cases.md

         2. response: N/A
         3. The exercise sub document has been deleted in the session document.

+    *Status*: Pass

-- X: Delete exercise with comments.
-Will delete comments with the exercise id in the collection 'comments' *Prerequisites*:
+- Test 4: Delete exercise with comments.
+Will delete comments with the exercise id in the collection 'comments'. --HERE *Description*:
+        In the request URL, provide an :exerciseId that does exist in the session's exercises sub document array.
+That document should have an non-empty comments sub document array.

+    *Prerequisites*:
         1. An exercise was created within a session document.
         2. 1 or more comments created for the exercise.
 A comment in the exercise's comments sub document array has a duplicate in the collection 'comments'.
         3. Record the exercise _id and comment _id.

     *Route params*:
-        :routineId = 67969cbe4163742abfe4d7d5   // your valid routine _id
+        :routineId = 679fd498dca2129f77c3f997   // your valid routine _id
-        :sessionId = 6796a5413cddc61acf7be05f   // your valid session _id
+        :sessionId = 67a12912cefe2281138f3e67   // your valid session _id
-        :exerciseId = 6796a9b30a23b77a579881e6  // your valid exercise _id
+        :exerciseId = 67a16059416c3846e3bb145c  // your valid exercise _id

     *Body*:
         N/A